Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/push_pull.rst

 Select the elements you want to operate on and activate the Push/Pull transform tool.
 The Push/Pull tool can be invoked from the :menuselection:`Object/Mesh --> Transform --> Push/Pull` menu
-or by pressing :kbd:`Spacebar` and using the search menu to search for *Push* or *Pull*.
+or by pressing :kbd:`Spacebar` and using the operator search menu to search for *Push* or *Pull*.
 The amount of movement given to the selection can be determined interactively by moving the mouse or by typing a number.
 Pressing :kbd:`Enter` will confirm the transformation.
 The confirmed transformation can